J.D. Davis Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in the league.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks second in the league.

-- The Braves have a 3.81 team ERA that ranks fourth across all league pitching staffs.
+- The Braves' 3.82 team ERA ranks third among all league pitching staffs.

-- The Braves give up the second-fewest home runs in baseball (126 total, one per game).
+- Braves pitchers combine to give up the third-fewest home runs in baseball (132 total, one per game).

-- Fried gets the start for the Braves, his ninth of the season.
-He is 4-1 with a 2.57 ERA and 39 strikeouts in 42 2/3 innings pitched.

-- The left-hander's last time out came on Monday against the New York Yankees, when he went six innings, surrendering two earned runs while giving up eight hits.
+- The right-hander's most recent time out was on Friday against the San Francisco Giants, when he went seven scoreless innings while allowing only one hit.

-- In eight games this season, the 29-year-old has an ERA of 2.57, with 8.4 strikeouts per nine innings.
-Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.